Spring 2018 rulemaking agenda

 The Bureau’s general purpose, as specified in section 1021 of the Dodd-Frank Act, is to implement and enforce federal consumer financial law consistently for the purpose of ensuring that all consumers have access to markets for consumer financial products and services and that markets for consumer financial products and services are fair, transparent, and competitive.
 Under the Regulatory Flexibility Act, federal agencies must publish regulatory agendas twice a year.
 As an independent regulatory agency, we have been voluntarily participating in the Unified Agenda, which is led by the Office of Management and Budget (OMB).
 OMB recently posted online our updated agenda submitted this spring.
 Portions of that agenda will also be published in the Federal Register.

-The includes rulemaking actions in pre-rule, proposed rule, final rule, long-term, inactive, and completed stages.
+The Unified Agenda includes rulemaking actions in pre-rule, proposed rule, final rule, long-term, inactive, and completed stages.
 Our rulemaking work is focused on achieving the objectives established in the Dodd-Frank Act.
 Our regulatory work in pursuit of these objectives can be grouped into two categories:

 - Implementation of directives from Congress